alexei-matveev/gtypist/lessons/cs.typ

  :these they this those through time to too two under up very was way :we well were what when where which while who will with work would :years you your
-Q: Stisknutím Y mù¾ete pokraèovat, N bude cvièení opakovat, F12 - konec.
+Q: StisknutÃ­m Y mÅ¯Å¾ete pokraÄovat, N bude cviÄenÃ­ opakovat, F12 - konec.
 N:_D_R_L86

 *:_D_R_L87
 #                                                            ../orig/d.typ:364
 T:We now concentrate on home row words.
-Q: Pro pokraèování stisknìte Y, F12 pro konec.
+Q: Pro pokraÄovÃ¡nÃ­ stisknÄ›te Y, F12 pro konec.
 N:_D_R_L87

 #                                                            ../orig/d.typ:365